darrylwest/passphrase/README.md

-# passphrase
+# PassPhrase

-A library and CLI to generate BIP39 and other dictionary based random words used as strong passphrases.
+A library and CLI that generates BIP39 and other dictionary based random words used as strong passphrases.

 ```bash
  ______                     ______ __